Max Marty

-Max Marty is an entrepreneur based in Silicon Valley, who co-founded the seed accelerator project Blueseed with Dario Mutabdzija and Dan Dascalescu.
+Max Marty is an American entrepreneur based in Silicon Valley, who co-founded the seed accelerator project Blueseed with Dario Mutabdzija and Dan Dascalescu.
 He was previously Director of Business Strategy at The Seasteading Institute.

-Biography
+Early life and education

 Marty was born in Florida of Cuban political refugees.
 He graduated from Muhlenberg College with a B.S. in Global Political Economy and Philosophy.
 Later, he obtained an MBA from the University of Miami.

-Blueseed
+Career

 Blueseed is a startup community project that Marty co-founded in July 2011 with Seasteading Institute colleague Dario Mutabdzija and seasteading ambassador Dan Dascalescu.
 The project is preparing to launch a ship near Silicon Valley to serve as a startup community and entrepreneurial incubator without United States work visa requirements.
 The platform is set to offer living and office space, high-speed Internet connectivity, and regular ferry service to the mainland.
 The existence of the project is due to the lack of U.S. visas for entrepreneurs.
 Instead, customers will use the much easier to obtain B-1/B-2 visas to travel to the mainland, while work will be done exclusively on the ship.

 On July 31, 2013, Marty announced he was stepping back from day-to-day operations at Blueseed and taking on the role of Chairman of the Board of Directors.